jeff-wolff/jw-site/src/pages/sunbelt-rentals/index.md

 twt: "0,0,0"
 tfbg: "hsla(147.3, 79.5%, 14.9%, 1.0)"
 ---
-###In 2016, I was tasked with coding the front-end of the new Cuker Agency website.
-This includes a blog, news, and careers section as well as services
+Sunbelt Rentals is one of the largest construction equipment rental companies in North America.
+In January 2018, we launched a new website re-design.
+I was responsible for the front-end development of the website.
+In total I coded the design for over 30 pages.
+The project elevated the online experience of Sunbelt Rentals and enabled them to compete with others in the industry.